bsgarcia/SpaceTaskWeb/src/instructions/inst_3.md

 Let's start with <b>game 1</b>.
 <br>

-You will encounter **unprotected** spaceships (i.e. without  forcefields).
-You have to focus on finding the most rewarding spaceship within each pair.
+You will encounter **unprotected** spaceships (i.e. without  forcefields), fleeing from the battlefield.
+Some of these ships are **enemies** and will **earn you points**.
+Others are **allies** and will **cost you points**, so be vigilant.
+You have to focus on finding the **most rewarding spaceship** within each pair.
 Be aware that a given spaceship will not always provide the exact same reward, but each spaceship is associated to an average reward.
 Please shoot the spaceship providing the **highest average reward**.
 <br>
 <br>